ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

    D:\D2Mod\MyMod2\PlugY.exe

-Uninstallation : Use the uninstaller or if you have check this option, simply remove all PlugY files !
+Uninstallation: Use the uninstaller or if you have check this option, simply remove all PlugY files!
-Note : You can also move PlugY.dll in the mod folder but you must remove any on in D2 folder.
+Note: You can also move PlugY.dll in the mod folder but you must remove any on in D2 folder.
-Note : PlugY directory and its contents can be put in a mpq.
+Note: PlugY directory and its contents can be put in a mpq.

-------- D2gfx Patcher :
+------- D2gfx Patcher:

 If you have problem when you run PlugY.exe then use PatchD2gfxDll.exe.
 (It happend sometimes with Windows 2000)
 - Go in Diablo II directory.
 - Do a backup of D2gfx.dll (in the case, you remove PlugY before restore it)
 - Run PatchD2gfxDll.exe (which patches D2gfx.dll for launch PlugY)
-- Create a shortcut : Enter target mod directory in "start in" field of properties->shortcut. (unless you install PlugY in Diablo II directory)
+- Create a shortcut: Enter target mod directory in "start in" field of properties->shortcut. (unless you install PlugY in Diablo II directory)
-- Launch with the shorcut !!
+- Launch with the shorcut!

 Before uninstall PlugY Restore your D2gfx.dll with your backup file or run RestoreD2gfxDll.exe.